dodoroc/AutoIgnite/README.md

 ### Further

-- Add program episodes to extension instead of just cutting and pasting script to general query from scraped data.
+- Add program episodes to extension instead of just cutting and pasting javascript to console to scrape data.
 - ...